-Having graduated from CareerFoundry’s UX Design Course this year, I’ve just started working for one of New Zealand’s largest IT companies who have a well-established in-house UX team.
+Having graduated from CareerFoundry’s UX Design Course, I started working for one of New Zealand’s largest IT companies who have a well-established in-house UX team.
 My previous two roles were at a design agency and as the sole UX designer at an SME (small to medium-sized enterprise) so this new role has been a really exciting challenge for me.
-It has also got me thinking about how different each of these roles have been, and the impact working environment, culture and team size and strucutre have on my own role and day-to-day responsibilities.
+It has also got me thinking about how different each of these roles have been, and the impact working environment, culture, and team size and structure have on my own role and day-to-day responsibilities.

 A UX designer’s work can be really varied and when looking for jobs it’s often hard to know which one is the best fit.
 Although every company will have their own way of doing things, the following guide should give UX job hunters a hand working out which type of company would suit them most.
 Each section outlines what to expect in different types of business from startups to big corporations.

-We will look at the responsibilities that are likely to come with that role, the supporting team, salary expectations, pros and cons and then give a tip for success in each instance.
+We’ll look at the responsibilities that are likely to come with that role, the supporting team, salary expectations, pros and cons, and then give a tip for success in each instance.

-If you are really new to UX it is worth reading my recent article “What Does A UX Designer Actually Do?” first.
+If you’re really new to UX it is worth reading our recent article “What Does A UX Designer Actually Do?” first.

 Depending on the size of the start up, it is likely that most day-to-day interactions will be with the founders of the company and also with a developer.
 It is important that the UX designer not only interacts with the developer when the product reaches the build stage, but also early on and throughout a project to establish timeframes, expectations and what is actually possible with the resources available so that everybody is on the same page.

-According to Payscale junior UXers in the US earn around $68k annually with salaries ranging between $44k and $99k.
+According to Payscale, junior UXers in the US earn around $65k annually with salaries ranging between $47k and $89k.
 Startup salaries will be towards the lower end of this scale although share options may be available.

 UX designers at large corporations may be separated into design and research roles and sometimes also have a specialist mobile department so they can be a good choice if you want to specialise in one particular area.